 Whether you’re designing a simple bracket or a complex aerospace component, these four principles will keep your milling design on track.
 They’re based on decades of combined experience from machinists and design engineers I’ve collaborated with.

 - Internal corners tighter than your cutter radius: Milling cutters have rounded tips (measured by radius), so you can’t mill a sharp 90° internal corner.
-If your design needs a tight corner, match the corner radius to the cutter radius (Por exemplo, a 2mm cutter needs a ≥2mm internal corner radius).
+If your design needs a tight corner, match the corner radius to the cutter radius (por exemplo, a 2mm cutter needs a ≥2mm internal corner radius).

-- Undercuts: These are recesses that the cutter can’t reach without special tooling (Por exemplo, a groove cut into the side of a part that’s deeper than the cutter’s reach).
+- Undercuts: These are recesses that the cutter can’t reach without special tooling (por exemplo, a groove cut into the side of a part that’s deeper than the cutter’s reach).
 Undercuts often require expensive custom tools—opt for straight walls or chamfers instead.

 - Thin walls or features: As in the earlier example, walls thinner than the cutter diameter are prone to breaking.
-For most materials, keep walls at least 1.5x the cutter diameter (Por exemplo, 1.5mm thick for a 1mm cutter).
+For most materials, keep walls at least 1.5x the cutter diameter (por exemplo, 1.5mm thick for a 1mm cutter).

-Para a ponta: Use a “cutter library” (most CAD software has them) to see the standard cutter sizes available.
+Pro Tip: Use a “cutter library” (most CAD software has them) to see the standard cutter sizes available.
 Design your parts around these sizes to avoid custom tooling.

 2. Tolerâncias: Be Realistic About What Milling Can Achieve

-- More expensive machines (Por exemplo, high-precision CNC mills with better calibration).
+- More expensive machines (por exemplo, high-precision CNC mills with better calibration).

-- Additional quality checks (Por exemplo, using a CMM to verify dimensions).
+- Additional quality checks (por exemplo, using a CMM to verify dimensions).

 - Aço inoxidável (304): Harder and more brittle, so you need thicker walls (minimum 2mm) and larger internal radii (to avoid cracking during cutting).
 It’s great for high-stress or corrosion-resistant parts.